 - In near-real time, when log files are written locally, then periodically copied to shared storage such as Cloud Storage or BigQuery Capacitor for processing.
 BigQuery storage is typically used if that processing involves analytical queries.

-- In real time, when using Stackdriver Logging or when your collectors write directly to a low-latency datastore or messaging system such as Cloud Pub/Sub, Apache Kafka, or RabbitMQ.
+- In real time, when using Cloud Logging or when your collectors write directly to a low-latency datastore or messaging system such as Pub/Sub, Apache Kafka, or RabbitMQ.
 Real-time processing systems often use this option.

-Stackdriver Logging can facilitate many of these tasks because it can capture data directly from GCP products such as Compute Engine, Google Kubernetes Engine, and even from HTTP load balancing.
-Logging can also export data directly to BigQuery for ad hoc analytics, stream to Cloud Pub/Sub for alerting and real-time processing purposes, and export in batch to Cloud Storage for backup or federated analytics.
+Cloud Logging can facilitate many of these tasks because it can capture data directly from Google Cloud products such as Compute Engine, Google Kubernetes Engine, and even from HTTP load balancing.
+Logging can also export data directly to BigQuery for ad hoc analytics, stream to Pub/Sub for alerting and real-time processing purposes, and export in batch to Cloud Storage for backup or federated analytics.

 Here are a few examples that illustrate the previous points and that consider operations, cost, and data freshness: